ThisTestUser/FarLandsChronicles/Chapter 1 - The Original Far Lands/Part 1.5 - Moving the Far Lands to Spawn.md

-There's a bug in beta 1.7.3 where at every power of 2 past 2^25, some chunks from spawn will be ported to the far lands.
-This is the only instance where trees can generate past 3.2E7 (without removing the fake chunks).
+There's a bug in beta 1.7.3 where at every power of 2 past 2^19, some chunks from spawn will be ported all the way out to said dishance.
+Notably, this still works for 2^24, which is in the far lands, and 2^25, which is beyond the 32 million fake chunk boundary.
+This is the only instance where trees can generate past 3.2E7 (without patching the fake chunks).

 For example, when the x-axis and the z-axis are both equal to 2^25, the far lands give away to the terrain seen at spawn.